-Our work at height awareness training supports safer working and helps employers and employees fulfil their legal duties.
-Trainees understand the risks of working at heights and develop awareness of the key safety principles.
-This knowledge enables them to work more confidently, safely and responsibly at heights.
+Our work at height awareness training supports safety and helps employers and employees fulfil their legal duties.
+Trainees will understand the risks of working at heights and essential control measures used to prevent falls.
+This knowledge enables them to work more confidently, safely, and responsibly at heights.

 Are You Aware of Your Responsibilities?

-The Working at Height Regulations 2005 outline the legal duties employers have to ensure the safety of workers and the general public.
+The Working at Height Regulations 2005 set out the duties employers have to ensure the safety of workers and the general public whenever work activities are at height.

 These duties include: